Having a good credit score can open up a lot of doors for you, so use these free ideas to improve it as fast as possible

 Knowing your utilization ratio can help you fix your credit score by helping you to understand how much debt you are carrying and how much available credit you have.
 You can then work on paying down your debt and increasing your available credit.

-As a general rule of thumb, you should aim to keep your credit utilization ratio below 30%.
+As a general rule of thumb, you should keep your credit utilization ratio below 30%.

 - Know Your Credit History